Eastland Mall (North Versailles, Pennsylvania): Decline and closure

-Many smaller retail stores then opened inside the mall, including Harper's Bazaar (a mom-and-pop women's clothing store run by Jim and Carol Harper), Kennywood Messenger Service (a notary and vehicle licensing service), Amer-a-Quick printing service, a barber shop, and a beauty parlor.
+Many smaller retail stores also opened inside the mall, including Harper's Bazaar (a mom-and-pop women's clothing store run by Jim and Carol Harper), Kennywood Messenger Service (a notary and vehicle licensing service), Amer-a-Quick printing service, a barber shop, and a beauty parlor.
 The revival was temporary.
 In the 1990s, the flea market was moved off to the side in the old Gee Bee store, taking foot traffic away from the retail stores located inside the mall.

-The building then fell into a state of ruin.
-By the time the mall closed in 2005, it was only worth $1.38 million - less than the $1.4 million that Benderson Development Company paid for it 1988.
+The building then fell into a state of disrepair.
+By the time the mall closed in 2005, it was only worth $1.38 million, less than the $1.4 million that Benderson Development Company paid for it 1988.
 By that point, trash cans holding water falling from the leaky roof abounded throughout the mall.
 Parts of the original Gimbels facade had collapsed and the walls were showing stress cracks.
 The walkway was no longer heated and the tiles were so broken and floor so uneven the heels of a shopper's shoes often caught in the floor.

 Two tenants survived for the entire 42-year life of the mall, Valley Shoe Repair and Marc Anthony's Hair Salon.

 Although some tenants supported keeping the mall open, North Versailles Township officials wanted to see the property cleared and replaced by new retail space or housing.
-It was also rumored that University of Pittsburgh Medical Center (UPMC) purchased the property in order to centralize their Braddock and McKeesport hospital locations.
 After a year of sitting vacant, the mall, including the theater, was razed in early 2007.
-Benderson Development Company, the company who owned the Eastland property at the time had proposed building a multi-use complex on the site tentatively known as "Eastland Centre", although as of 2015*, the former mall site remains undeveloped and the Benderson website no longer has Eastland listed on its portfolio.
+Benderson Development Company, the company who owned the Eastland property at the time, proposed building a multi-use complex on the site, which was to be called Eastland Centre, but those plans never materialized.

-In 2021, the former mall site was purchased by Amazon.
+In 2021, the former mall site was purchased by Amazon with the intention of building a regional distribution center for deliveries.
+After some delays due to the COVID-19 pandemic, the center officially opened in 2023.